Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Try making a creature that is based on the old UA class of Mystic
 - [ ] Dragon who's breath attack curses magic items (wisdom save for magic item) and causes chaos
 - [ ] Enemy that copies the next attack that it gets hit by and empowers it.
 Call it a mimic or something.
+- [ ] Enemy that hunts using purely scent and hearing without vision, describe as blind and kind of spazzy and jerky with movement.
+Hook horror kind of things
 # 4. Awards/Items per Character
 1. [[Deion Deus]] - [[Boon of the Commonfolk]]
 2. [[Kelswin Lovejoy]] - Wild Magic Pearls